Understanding Financial Aid: A Roadmap for Families

-How much financial aid can I get?
+How much financial aid can I, or my student, get?
 And what do I need to do to get it?
-These are questions nearly every student and parent asks, and we know financial aid is one of the most important factors in making a college decision.
-The good news: many types of financial aid are available and can help make college more affordable, putting a meaningful education experience within your child’s reach.
+These are questions nearly every student and guardian asks, and we know financial aid is one of the most important factors in making a college decision.
+The good news: many types of financial aid are available and can help make college more affordable, putting a meaningful education experience within your student’s reach.

-Because the process can feel daunting, we’ve compiled resources below to help you better understand the financial aid process, steps you can take to ensure you get the best financial aid options, and what types of aid might be available to you.
+Because the process can feel daunting, we’ve compiled resources below to help you better understand the financial aid process, steps you can take for the best financial aid options, and what types of aid might be available.

 It Starts with the FAFSA

-The Free Application for Federal Student Aid is the first step in initiating the financial aid process and it’s typically best to submit the FAFSA in the fall, a year ahead of when you plan to start college.
+The Free Application for Federal Student Aid is the first step in initiating the financial aid process and it’s typically best to submit the FAFSA in the fall, a year ahead of when your daughter or son plans to start college.

 Saving for College

-While some individuals shy away from loans, they can help offset college costs and are an investment in your education and, subsequently, in future job opportunities.
-It’s important to understand the many types of loans and their benefits as you decide which may be best for you.
+While some individuals shy away from loans, they can help offset college costs and are an investment in your child's education and, subsequently, in future job opportunities.
+It’s important to understand the many types of loans and their benefits as you decide which options are the best fit.

 Reviewing Financial Aid Offers

-Once you’ve applied for financial aid through the FAFSA and start receiving those college acceptance letters, you’ll also receive a financial aid offer with an estimate of financial aid you qualify for, including scholarships, and how it reduces tuition.
-At APU, 90 percent of students receive some form of financial aid, including scholarships, grants, and loans.
-Be sure to carefully review the offer and don’t hesitate to reach out to your admissions or financial aid counselor with any questions.
+Once your child has applied for financial aid through the FAFSA and starts receiving college acceptance letters, you’ll also receive a financial aid offer with an estimate of financial aid they qualify for, including scholarships, and how it reduces tuition.
+At APU, 100 percent of undergraduate students receive some form of financial aid, including scholarships, grants, and loans.
+Be sure to carefully review the offer and reach out to your admissions or financial aid counselor with any questions.

 Working During College